-When going on a Medicine Project, you can choose between the following destinations: Ghana, Kenya, Mozambique or Uganda.
-Regardless of which country you go to, you will get the opportunity to shadow doctors and learn about the African culture and values!
+When going on a Medicine Project, you can choose between the following destinations: Ghana, India, Nepal or Uganda.
+Regardless of which you go to, you will get the opportunity to shadow doctors and learn about cultures and values of the Global South countries!

 All new destinations, projects and fees lined up.

-The Health Project, Nour Project and Medicine Project are offered twice a year.
-Applications for the projects open in October (for winter) & March (for summer).
-Due to COVID-19, the Medicine project works with rolling applications with limited spots.
-Register your interest now, stay in the loop & be the first one on the list to go on a Medicine Project once it is possible!
+The Medicine Project are offered twice a year.
+Applications for the project opens in October (for winter) & March (for summer).
+The Medicine project works with rolling applications with limited spots.
+Register your interest now, stay in the loop & be the first one on the list to go on a Medicine Project!

 The impact you’ll make

-The Medicine Project provides you with the opportunity to do an observational internship in various departments of an African hospital.
+The Medicine Project provides you with the opportunity to do an observational internship in various departments in the Global South.
 These departments range from the surgical ward to the public health department.
 Sometimes, you might also be involved in home visits.
 Some hospitals also do outreaches to the slums for people that have no access to healthcare.
 Through this experience, your perception of the world will change and you will make friends and memories for life!

 How it works

 In the Netherlands, we will personally guide you to find a project you like, that fits your personal need.
 From the beginning on we will help you prepare for your time abroad.
 Once there, another AIESEC office will be your support system during your experience.

 1. Preparation Program

 Before travelling abroad, you will attend a national preparation seminar.
 Here you will be prepared for your experience.
 From working conditions that can be expected in the hospitals abroad, as well as the potential culture shock you could face.
 Further, this phase focuses on raising awareness for global health issues and meeting other project participants.